The Punisher (TV series): Critical response

-On review aggregator website Rotten Tomatoes, the first season holds a 67% approval rating with an average rating of 6.7/10 based on 79 reviews.
+On review aggregator website Rotten Tomatoes, the first season holds a 68% approval rating with an average rating of 6.7/10 based on 80 reviews.
 The site's critical consensus reads, "A rocky start can't keep The Punisher from pushing the boundaries of Marvel's TV universe with a fresh take on the comics-derived action thriller."
 Metacritic, which uses a weighted average, assigned a score of 55 out of 100, based on 20 critics, indicating "mixed or average reviews".

-On Rotten Tomatoes, the second season holds a 61% approval rating with an average rating of 6.7/10 based on 36 reviews.
+On Rotten Tomatoes, the second season holds a 62% approval rating with an average rating of 6.7/10 based on 37 reviews.
 The website's critical consensus reads, "The Punisher's second season leaves fans torn between the undeniably action-packed fun and the underwhelming portrayal of the charismatic Frank Castle."
 On Metacritic, it was assigned a score of 58 out of 100, based on 6 critics, indicating "mixed or average reviews".

 Accolades

-The series won a BMI Streaming Media Award at the 2020 BMI Film & TV Award, was nominated for one Golden Reel Award, five Golden Trailer Awards, one Primetime Creative Arts Emmy Award, and four Saturn Awards, ultimately winning for Best New Media Superhero Series.

 Cancellation and future

 The series was canceled on February 18, 2019.
 Prior to The Punisher's cancellation, Kevin A. Mayer, chairman of Walt Disney Direct-to-Consumer and International, noted that, while it had not yet been discussed, it was a possibility that Disney+ could revive the other cancelled Marvel Netflix series.
 Hulu's senior vice president of originals Craig Erwich also said that the streaming service was open to reviving the former Netflix series.

-Bernthal will reprise his role as Frank Castle / Punisher in the Marvel Studios Disney+ series, Daredevil: Born Again (2024).
+Ahead of Charlie Cox's appearance as Daredevil in the Disney+ series Echo, which released in January 2024, Marvel Studios' head of streaming Brad Winderbaum acknowledged that Marvel Studios had previously been "a little bit cagey" about what was part of their Sacred Timeline, noting how there had been the corporate divide between what Marvel Studios created and what Marvel Television created.
+He continued that as time has passed, Marvel Studios has begun to see "how well integrated the [Marvel Television] stories are" and personally felt "confident" in saying Daredevil specifically was part of the Sacred Timeline.
+With Echo's release, all of the Netflix series were retroactively added to the MCU Disney+ timeline, with The Punisher placed alongside the Phase Three content of the MCU, after Spider-Man: Homecoming (2017).
+An update to the Disney+ timeline split out the series by season, with The Punisher's second season placed between Thor: Ragnarok (2017) and Ant-Man and the Wasp (2018).

+Bernthal reprises his role in the first season of the Disney+ series Daredevil: Born Again (2025).
+In February 2025, it was announced that Bernthal would star in an untitled Punisher television special, part of the Marvel Studios Special Presentations, with Reinaldo Marcus Green directing and co-writing with Bernthal.
+The special was conceived during filming for the first season of Born Again, and will be released on Disney+ in 2026.
+Moore will also reprise his role in the special.
+Bernthal will also star in the MCU film Spider-Man: Brand New Day (2026).